Over 500+ Successful Court Cases & Counting: See Reviews ➔

 We travel to South Korea multiple times every year.
 We know our way around Korea and make our trips as effective as possible.
 We’ve performed defense investigations and represented U.S Army Personnel throughout the peninsula.

-“If you play the game by their rules and on their battlefield, you’ve got a 10% or less chance of winning.
+“If you play the game by their rules and on their battlefield, you’ve got an exceptionally low chance of winning.
 Don’t play by their rules.
 Give them the last thing they were looking for... a FIGHT!”

 - Timothy J. Bilecki